Onboarding: IT information for those new to JHU / WSE

 It can be frustrating coming to a new place, especially one as complex and decentralized as Johns Hopkins.
 Whiting IT, who wrote this document, is separate from central IT support at Johns Hopkins (known as IT@JH).
 We work out of the WSE dean’s office to expedite resolving any IT-related problems you may have.
 Whiting IT attempts to simplify things.
 Please feel free to ask us any question, even when you’re fairly certain it’s outside our control.
 We’ll help you get an answer.
 To give the best service we take all requests via email to [email protected].
 We will assign your request to the person with the best match of skills and availability to resolve your question most quickly.

 For staff, the dean’s office has a general interest “New to Whiting” document available here, with information about things like parking and HR policies.
-It requires a JHED login for access.
+It also requires a JHED login for access.
 A document focusing on new faculty is under development.

 Here are some common IT onboarding questions, broken into sections of likely importance to you: